-- (1) Election of two Class II directors, each to serve until the 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified; - (2) Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023; - (3) A non-binding advisory vote to approve the compensation of the Company's named executive officers as disclosed in this proxy statement; - (4) A non-binding advisory vote on the frequency of future advisory votes to approve the compensation of the Company's named executive officers; and - (5) Transaction of any other business that may properly come before the annual meeting or any adjournment or postponement of the annual meeting.
+- (1) Election of a Class II director, to serve until the 2026 annual meeting of stockholders and until her successor is duly elected and qualified, and three Class III directors, each to serve until the 2027 annual meeting of stockholders and until their respective successors are duly elected and qualified; - (2) A proposal to amend and restate the Company's 2020 Amended Omnibus Stock Incentive Plan (the "Stock Incentive Plan") to authorize the issuance of an additional 5,000,000 shares of common stock as grants of restricted stock, restricted stock units or underlying stock options under the Stock Incentive Plan and to extend the term of the plan until May 22, 2034; - (3) Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024; - (4) A non-binding advisory vote to approve the compensation of the Company's named executive officers as disclosed in this proxy statement; and - (5) Transaction of any other business that may properly come before the annual meeting or any adjournment or postponement of the annual meeting.

-Stockholders of record at the close of business on March 30, 2023 will be entitled to receive notice of and vote at the annual meeting.
+Stockholders of record at the close of business on April 1, 2024 will be entitled to receive notice of and vote at the annual meeting.
 It is important that your shares be represented at the annual meeting regardless of the size of your securities holdings.
-A proxy statement, proxy card, self-addressed envelope and Annual Report to Stockholders for the year ended December 31, 2022 accompany this notice.
+A proxy statement, proxy card, self-addressed envelope and Annual Report to Stockholders for the year ended December 31, 2023 accompany this notice.
 Whether or not you plan to attend the annual meeting, please complete, date and sign the proxy card.
 Please return it promptly in the envelope provided, which requires no postage if mailed in the United States.
 If you are the record holder of your shares and you attend the annual meeting, you may withdraw your proxy and vote at the meeting, if you so choose.